The Neighborhood Playhouse Welcomes Veteran Applicants

 You served.
 You sacriced.
 For that, we thank you.

-At The Neighborhood Playhouse soldiers, sailors, airmen, and marines seeking professional actor training have excelled and played a vital role in establishing and maintaining our legacy of excellence.
+At The Neighborhood Playhouse soldiers, sailors, airmen, guardians and marines seeking professional actor training have excelled and played a vital role in establishing and maintaining our legacy of excellence.
 We have had the honor of many US veterans attending over the years under the G.I.
 Bill® and presently under the Post 9/11 G.I.
 Bill®.
 Many US Veteran graduates have become outstanding members of the entertainment community and some have become Hollywood stars and cinematic icons such as Robert Duvall, Steve McQueen, Albert Paulsen, Gerard O’Laughlin, and Tucker Smallwood to name a few.

-We appreciate your service and sacrice, and are committed to your successful transition from military to civilian life.
+We appreciate your service and sacrifice, and are committed to your successful transition from military to civilian life.
 This commitment includes helping you navigate the application, admissions, and veteran benefit process with a designated administrator and helping to ensure your completeion of the Professional Actor Training Program.

 For more infomation please contact School Certifying Official, Paula Gregorio: email@example.com